Managed Services Provisioning

 ]

-When user sync is disabled, only the informations of the user that made the product purchase will be provided and will never be updated.
+When user sync is disabled, only the information of the user that made the product purchase will be provided.
+The information will never be updated.